 Fiduciary fund reporting focuses on net position and changes in net position.
-The fiduciary fund category is comprised solely of custodial funds.
+The fiduciary fund category is split into two classifications: private-purpose trust funds and custodial funds.
+Trust funds are used to account for assets held by the Town under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the Town's own programs.
+The Town maintains private-purpose trust funds which account for monies designated to benefit individuals within the Town.
 Custodial funds are used to account for amounts collected by the Town and remitted to other individuals or governments.
 These assets are therefore not available to support the Town's own programs.
 The Town's custodial funds account for the property taxes collected on behalf of the Auburn School District and Rockingham County, motor vehicle fees collected on behalf of the State of New Hampshire, and the capital reserve funds of the Auburn School District, which are held by the Town as required by State law.
 Other custodial funds consist of developer's performance deposits.